uiuc-ae-computing/uiuc-ae-computing.github.io/docs/readiness-event.md

 1. Create a folder for the files associated with this tutorial.

-    For example, you might store files for this tutorial in a `computing-readiness` folder within a `projects` folder (where you store all coursework) within your `Documents` folder (macOS), organized like this:
+    For example, you might store files for this tutorial in a `computing-readiness` folder within a `projects` folder (where you store all coursework) within your `Documents` folder, organized like this:

     ```bash
     ├── Documents